esctrionsit/snphub_tutorial/content/Setup/configuration.md

 # Configuration

-There is a configuration file called `setup.conf` in the `SnpHub` root directory.
-Content of the file is shown below.
+There is a configuration file named `setup.conf` under the `SnpHub` home directory.
+Content of the file is shown as below.

 ```R
 ####################################################